Banff Bucket List: 50 Cheap & Free things to do in Banff National Park

 11. Summit a mountain within an hour.
 Tunnel Mountain is a popular hike for Banffites as the start of the hike is a 15-minute walk away.
 It is classed as a moderate hike, and offers spectacular views of the Town of Banff and Rundle Mountain.

 12. Hike to a secluded tea house at Lake Agnes.
 Hike to a remote tea house nestled among the Canadian Rockies!
 Workers carry in supplies to this tea house, which has over 100 different flavours of tea.
+Make sure you bring cash as the tea house does not have credit or debit facilities!

 14. Witness the Larch trees turn a vibrant gold in fall.
 The Larch Valley hike is a must do if you are visiting Banff National Park in fall.
 Be rewarded with views of the Valley of the Ten Peaks when you reach the end.
 You can read about this hike and more things to do in Lake Louise here.